 - 1. Understand basic knowledge, theories and methods in image processing and computer vision. - 2.
-Implement basic and some advanced image processing techniques in OpenCV. - 3.
-Apply 2D a feature-based based image alignment, segmentation and motion estimations. - 4.
+Implement image processing techniques in OpenCV. - 3.
+Apply 2D feature-based based image alignment, segmentation, motion estimations and 3D image reconstruction techniques - 4.
 Design and develop innovative image processing and computer vision applications. - 5.
 Apply the concept in understanding the scene and process the background part of the image

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.